sarah-antillia/Augmented-ImageMask-Dataset-Multiple-Sclerosis-Brain-MRI/README.md

 </a>
 <br>
 <br>
-<b>Download T2 ImageMask-Dataset</b><br>
+<b>T2 ImageMask-Dataset</b><br>
-You can download
+You can download Pre-Augmented
 <a href="https://drive.google.com/file/d/1lnwZ_lQ9OUBUkEHsJBVZScmLSBk8Obsk/view?usp=sharing">
 Multiple-Sclerosis-Brain-MRI-T2-ImageMask-Dataset.zip</a>
-, which was derived by us from the original Multiple-Sclerosis-Brain-MRI,
+, which was derived by us from the original Multiple-Sclerosis-Brain-MRI.
 <br>
 <br>
-<b>Download Flair ImageMask-Dataset</b><br>
+<b>Flair ImageMask-Dataset</b><br>
-You can download <a href="https://drive.google.com/file/d/1Wf3O5At5VJjxCY995ubh_OGptqdJTuQ0/view?usp=sharing">
+You can download Pre-Augmented <a href="https://drive.google.com/file/d/1Wf3O5At5VJjxCY995ubh_OGptqdJTuQ0/view?usp=sharing">
 Multiple-Sclerosis-Brain-MRI-Flair-ImageMask-Dataset.zip</a>
-, which was derived by us from the original Multiple-Sclerosis-Brain-MRI,
+, which was derived by us from the original Multiple-Sclerosis-Brain-MRI.
 <br>
 <br>
-<b>Download T1 ImageMask-Dataset</b><br>
+<b>T1 ImageMask-Dataset</b><br>
-You can download <a href="https://drive.google.com/file/d/1yj1vS8w9_F1XVm6oCTfiwxOKAru9ZEk4/view?usp=sharing">
+You can download Pre-Augmented <a href="https://drive.google.com/file/d/1yj1vS8w9_F1XVm6oCTfiwxOKAru9ZEk4/view?usp=sharing">
 Multiple-Sclerosis-Brain-MRI-T1-ImageMask-Dataset.zip</a>
-, which was derived by us from the original Multiple-Sclerosis-Brain-MRI,
+, which was derived by us from the original Multiple-Sclerosis-Brain-MRI.
 <br>
 <br>